 It is imperative that the commission establish rules that are open and encourage public participation.
 Not only does public participation increase public confidence in the commission as an institution, experience has shown that public participation improves the overall end result of regulation.
-Rules that encourage participation by all interested parties will help to ensure that the commission fully understands the issues of importance to those parties, as well as the impact of the commission s decisions.
+Rules that encourage participation by all interest parties will help to ensure that the commission fully understands the issues of importance to those parties, as well as the impact of the commission's decisions.

-To support and implement a viable public process, the commission s rules should address the following key subjects.
+To support and implement a viable public process, the commission's rules should address the following key subjects.

-- Rules of procedure; - Minimum data and format requirements for filing a tariff/rate case; - Rules for disposition of consumer complaints; - Service quality rules for the utility; - Annual and other periodic disclosure and reporting for utilities; - Rules for enforcement of the commission's decisions; - Rules for system planning issues (See Integrated Resource Planning: Chapter 11); - Administrative rules and procedures/ Appeal procedures and, - Rules for competitive bidding for resource acquisition (See Independent Power Production and Competitive Bidding: Chapter 2).
+- Rules of procedure; - Minimum data and format requirements for filing a tariff/rate case; - Rules for disposition of consumer complaints; - Service quality rules for the utility; - Annual and other periodic disclosure and reporting for utilities; - Rules for enforcement of the commission's decisions; - Rules for system planning issues (See Integrated Resource Planning); and, - Rules for competitive bidding for resource acquisition (See Independent Power Production and Competitive Bidding).